The COL community

 The role of taxonomic communities

-Each taxonomic community that contributes a sector to the COL Checklist assumes responsibility for the quality of their contributions.
+Each taxonomic community that contributes a sector to the Catalogue of Life assumes responsibility for the quality of their contributions.
 These communities may take different forms and contribute their expertise to COL by different routes.
 However, each taxonomic community contributing a sector aims to do the following:

 • Provide a comprehensive listing and original references for the names, species and classification for a specified taxonomic group, in line with the best supported modern scientific understanding